swangarch/zero2ml/README.md

 **zero2ml** is a **practice project** to learn machine learning **from zero**,
 by re-implementing fundamental machine learning algorithms.

-The purpose of this repository is **educational**:
-to understand how classic ML models work internally.
+The purpose of this repository is to understand how classic ML models work internally.

 ---